BOUGHANMIChaima/jiji/content/en/project/useR_talk/index.md

 ---
 title: useR!
-Conf talk on behalf of Rladies Paris
+Conf talk on behalf of R-Ladies Paris
 summary: I represented R-Ladies Paris at the useR!
 July 2024 Conference in Salzburg, Austria.
 tags:
   - R